 On an island where fishing is a livelihood to locals, the options are endless.
 Grand Isle boasts 280 species of fish, and you can catch them from almost any spot on or off the island.
 There are two major piers—one at the state park and one known as the “Old Fishing Bridge” next to the Caminada Bridge.
 At last count, there were more than 30 charter fishing companies, several marinas and bait shops and even kayak rentals.

 You can fish day or night, right off the beach or from a boat bobbing in the waves.
 If you’re curious where they are biting today, ask a local—who not only will know but will happily share with you expert advice.
 You can even compete against fellow anglers in dozens of fishing rodeos, including the nation’s oldest—the Grand Isle Tarpon Rodeo.
-Rather have someone else do the work for you?
-There are several restaurants along the main road or you can pick up fresh fish, shrimp or crabs from marinas and local fishermen.
+There are also several restaurants along the main road or you can pick up fresh fish, shrimp or crabs from marinas and local fishermen.

-For more information about Grand Isle and its many attractions, visit www.grand-isle.com.
+Learn more about Grand Isle and its many attractions.